qferre/autodrone/README.md

 The script must be called with a Blender file like we just said.
 This file contains a 3D model (presumably of the scene in which you want to navigate).
+This means we use Blender's Python interpreter.

 A SpaceRepresentation object will then be created based on the scene.
+A Pathfinder object will be created for later use.
+Upon specifying a destination, the SpaceRepresentation will use the Pathfinder to create a FlowField, representing the best trajectories to reach the destination from any point of the space.

+Finally, a Piloter module will control the drone as it moves through the cells.

+# Credits

+MIT license.

+quentin.ferre@gmail.com